Introduction

 Napoleon:

 If a player bids to win all the tricks (13 in a 4-player game), they declare Napoleon.
-If successful, they receive a bonus, and if unsuccessful, they lose a significant number of points.
+If successful, they receive a bonus; if unsuccessful, they lose many points.

 Variations of the Napoleon Card Game